Tundra Space

 Integrated skills and safety planning app

-This is a digital app that includes supported safety planning resources in clinic as well as coping skills and lived experience videos for adolescents, young adults and parents/caregivers that can be accessed in clinic or at home.
+This is a digital app that includes supported safety planning resources in medical settings as well as coping skills and lived experience videos for adolescents, young adults and parents/caregivers that can be accessed while in the medical setting or at home.

 Locations (1)